-Renting a house or apartment comes with a number of perks, like minimal commitment to live in one place.
-After a certain point, however, most people want to put down roots — both emotionally and financially — and purchase their own home.
+Renting a house or apartment comes with several perks, like minimal commitment to live in one place.
+After a certain point, however, most people want to put down roots and purchase their own home.

-Owning your own home can often be a wise investment, plus you don’t have a landlord breathing down your neck about what you can and can’t do.
-But what kind of credit score do you need to actually buy a house?
+Owning your own home is the American Dream.
+Plus, you won’t have a landlord breathing down your neck about what you can and can’t do.
+But what kind of credit score is needed to buy a house?

 We’ve got the answers, plus some extra tips on how to seal the deal no matter what kind of credit score you have.

 How does your credit score affect buying a home?

 Your credit score affects your ability to buy a home as a major factor in whether you’re approved for a mortgage.
 That’s because your credit score is a reflection of how likely you may be to default on your loan.

 Weighing all the items on your credit reports, such as payment history and amounts owed, a complex calculation then creates your FICO score.
 FICO scores are the credit scores that 90% of lenders use.
 They give mortgage lenders a better idea of how you handle your finances.

 Even after you’re approved for a loan, your FICO score also affects the interest rate on your mortgage.
 Why is that a big deal?
 Well, depending on how expensive your loan is, you’ll likely end up paying tens of thousands of dollars (if not more) in interest.
 That’s on top of your principal loan amount.

 An interest rate of even just ¼ percent less can save you a lot of money over the course of a 30-year loan.
 So, it’s clear that your credit history is an important factor not just for getting approved, but also for getting the best interest rates to lower your monthly payments.